opendocx/opendocx/README.md

 If fields can also include alternatives ("else") or chains of alternatives ("elseif").

-### **List** fields cause a portion of the document to be repeated as many times as is dictated by the data provided by the caller.
+#### _list_ fields cause a portion of the document to be repeated as many times as is dictated by the data provided by the caller.
 Lists can also be nested as deeply as necessary.
 ```
 My beneficiaries are:
 [list beneficiaries]